Wouldn't it be just great if everyone got along with everyone?

 Conclusion

-conflict resolution alone won't work.
-Whether the conflict came about because people don't know what is expected of them or as a result of a power struggle, swift resolution is the only way to move the project forward.
-Conflict in project management is inevitable but when properly managed, it can lead to favourable conditions.
+Managing conflict can be both easy and difficult at the same time and, unfortunately, using textbook or cookie-cutter methods of conflict resolution alone won't work.
+Whether the conflict came about because people don't know what is expected of them, or as a result of some kind of "power struggle", swift resolution is the only way to move the project forward.
+Conflict in project management is inevitable but when properly managed, it can actually lead to favorable conditions.